kormang/kormang.github.io/_posts/2024-09-05-two-approaches-to-generalization.md

 }
 ```

-*Notice the subtle difference in the way products are fetched in these two examples.
-It can matter a lot when it comes to making code maintainable.
-Split the responsibilities when ever possible.
-Build large super-function that do a lot, only if they are built from small pieces, that can be used outside of the super-function too.*
+*Notice the subtle difference in the way products are fetched in these two examples—it can make a big difference when it comes to maintainability.
+Always aim to split responsibilities whenever possible.
+Build large, multifunctional "super-functions" only if they are composed of smaller, well-defined pieces that can be reused independently outside of the super-function.*

 Both the second and third approaches are valid and should be chosen based on the situation.
-The third approach (avoiding generalization altogether) may not be very useful in our first example (with `performOperation`), but in the second example (with products), it's likely even better.
-Everything depends on the circumstances, so we should carefully consider before deciding.
+The third approach (avoiding generalization altogether) may not be very useful in our first example (with `performOperation`), but in the second example (with products), it might actually be better.
+The choice depends on the circumstances, so we should carefully consider the context before deciding.

-It's important to note that the third approach isn't really about generalization.
-It's more about avoiding it.
-As we've seen, this is often preferred because, as mentioned, generalized code can become more complex.
+It's important to note that the third approach isn't about generalization—it's about avoiding it.
+This is often preferred because, as mentioned, generalized code can become more complex.
 However, there are times when generalization is beneficial.
-We can say there are two approaches to generalization: one involves using flags and other parameters that change behavior, and the other involves parameterizing generalized code with specific behaviors.
+We can categorize two approaches to generalization:
+1. Using flags and other parameters to modify behavior.
+2. Parameterizing generalized code with specific behaviors.

-Let's see one more example.
-This code is based on real world code, that is modified for the purposes of this example.
+Let’s explore one more example, which is based on real-world code but modified for the purposes of this discussion.

 ```typescript
 async function findDomainUserByPhone(phoneNumber: string): Promise<DomainUser | null> {